XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 4. Setup “Door” accounts to enable cross chain transactions which involves the following tasks:
     - Create and fund the door accounts.
     - Set the signers list for the door accounts.
-    - Reserve 3 tickets for error handling.
+    - Reserve 3 [tickets](tickets.html) for error handling.
-    - And finally, disable the master key to the door account to ensure that the federators jointly control the door account.
+    - And finally, [disable the master key pair](disable-master-key-pair.html) to the door account to ensure that the federators jointly control the door account.

         Note that it is important to perform this final step only after successful completion of the previous steps.

 The _Sidechain Launch Kit_ is a commandline tool that simplifies setting up federated sidechains and can be used to quickly spin up a sidechain on your local machine.
-The launch kit also installs an interactive sidechain_shell (RiplRepl) that enables you to interact with the sidechain.
+The launch kit also installs an interactive Sidechain Shell that enables you to interact with the sidechain.

 [Sidechain Launch Kit >](https://github.com/xpring-eng/sidechain-launch-kit/blob/main/README.md)